Preparing Manuscripts

 Duncan, G. J., Kalil, A., & Ziol-Guest, K. M. (2013, April).
 Increasing inequality in parent incomes and children’s completed schooling: Correlation or causation?
 Paper presented at the annual meeting of the Population Association of America, New Orleans, LA.

-Data sets should be cited and listed in the reference list.
-Many data providers will suggest citations, listing the required elements for the citation.
+Datasets and specific software should be cited and listed in the reference list.
+Many providers will suggest citations, listing the required elements for the citation.
 Our general citation format is shown in the following example:

 Tables

-Tables are numbered consecutively in the order in which they are cited, and all tables must be cited and discussed in the text.
-Each table should appear on a separate page at the end of the manuscript; do not embed tables within the text of the paper.
+Original tables should be editable (in Word or Excel) and not pasted into the main text Word file as an image.
+Tables are numbered consecutively in the order in which they are cited, and all tables must be cited and discussed, however briefly, in the text.
+Each table should appear on a separate page at the end of the manuscript.
 In the typeset version of the article, tables will be placed as close as possible to their first discussion in the text.
+For each table, insert a call-out for production (“Set Table 4 about here”); to cite a specific panel, use “see Table 3, panel A” or similar.

-Provide a brief descriptive title for each table.
-Every column should have a brief heading to identify content.
+Provide a brief descriptive title for each table; use initial cap only.
+Every column should have a brief heading to identify content; use title case for these.
 The heading should not be much wider than the longest entry in the column.
 Standard abbreviations are permissible without explanation (e.g., “no.” for number, “SD” for standard deviation); explain abbreviations for other terms in a note to the table.
 Sometimes a straddle heading is appropriate to avoid repeating the same word in multiple column heads.

 Separate headings from the title using a horizontal rule covering the width of the table; separate straddle heads from the column heads using a single horizontal rule straddling only the relevant columns; separate column heads from the body using a horizontal rule extending the width of the table.
 Do not use vertical lines anywhere in the table.
 Horizontal rules in the body of the table should be avoided.
 Close the body of the table with a single horizontal rule covering the width of the table.